Guidance for Decontamination of Equipment for Gastrointestinal Endoscopy

 "Transmissible Spongiform Encephalopathy Agents: Safe Working and the Prevention of Infection"

 As part of its remit for the whole of the UK the Department of Health ACDP TSE Risk Management Subgroup produces the guidance document Transmissible spongiform encephalopathy agents: safe working and the prevention of infection.
 The aim of the guidance is the minimisation of the risk of transmission of CJD, and vCJD.
+This has recently been reviewed by a working party of the subgroup and updated (February 2015) and it is recommended that decontamination teams review the changes to these documents.

 Read the entire updated document on the Department of Health's 'Advisory Bodies' website: